WHO ARE WE

 Secretary

-The Salvation Army /
+The Salvation Army

 Tania currently works for The Salvation Army as Manager of their Alcohol and Other Drug Programs for South Australia.
-Tania has 19 years’ experience working in the alcohol and other drug and human services sector.
+Tania has over 20 years’ experience working in the alcohol and other drug and human services sector.
 Tania has a Bachelor of Counselling and Communication and was initially trained as a Registered Nurse.

 Tania believes that working with people is a position of privilege and finds it to be a humbling and grounding experience.
 Tania has been a board member of Homelessness SA since 2012.